MHickey2/EssenChelle-Oils/README.md

 ###  3. Search Engine Optimization(SEO)
 SEO research will help drive people to our site more efficiently.
 Inititally finding the right keywords will help send our site further up in the rankings.
 Finding the right words involved looking at present sites, previous research finding and analysing which words were suggested when searching for essential oils and aromatherapy in particular in google searches.
 I used [wordtracker.com](https://www.wordtracker.com/) and various other free tools to find keywords, the factors that determined the ones chosen include search volume, relevance and conversion value.
 I then picked the top words and phrases and integrated them into the site via meta-tags or by ensuring they were included in headings, image names and content.
 It was important not to overdo the use of these words as this would have been counterproductive to the end goal.
-The following image shows a sample of the results found and that were used to comppile the keywords used in the site:
+The following image shows a sample of the research findings and that were used to devise the keywords used in the site:

 <br>